dmx-systems/dmx-documentation/docs/installation.rst

       A pristine DMX Webclient when launched for the 1st time.
 The actual UI takes the back seat and gives way to your content.
 At this moment you have none though -- you start with a clean slate.

-   At 1st run the starter script creates an empty Corporate Memory: a folder ``dmx-db`` now exists inside the DMX folder.
+   At 1st run the starter script creates an empty Corporate Memory: a folder ``dmx-db`` now exists inside the DMX Folder.

 DMX does not install any files on your computer.
-Everything needed, including the database, exists in the DMX folder, and stays there.
+Everything needed, including the database, exists in the DMX Folder, and stays there.

 ***********************
 Starting the DMX Server